zichenzhang04/zichenzhang04.github.io/content/project/complexsorter/index.md

 ---
-title: MIA-Sort
+title: "MIA-Sort: Multiplex Chromatin Interaction Analysis by Efficiently Sorting Chromatin Complexes"

+# subtitle: A Subtitle

-summary: Implemented as a Python library, MIA-Sort is a bioinformatcics software tool for efficiently extracting and sorting chromatin complexes for a given region.
+summary: <div><p style=color:gray><b>Zichen Zhang</b>, Minji Kim.<br></p></div>Implemented as a Python library, MIA-Sort is a bioinformatcics software tool for efficiently extracting and sorting chromatin complexes for a given region.
 Applying MIA-Sort to large Hi-C, ChIA-PET, SPRITE, ChIA-Drop, and Pore-C datasets allows researchers to quantify the strengths of chromatin loops, stripes, and jets that are key to understanding loop extrusion.
 On multi-way datasets, MIA-Sort can identify chromatin hubs by quickly extracting chromatin contacts involving any number of genomic loci specified by researchers.

 tags:
   - Algorithm